Brian Ruhle, MD

 Elizabeth Poli, MD

 I completed my undergraduate education at University of Wisconsin-Madison, where I majored in Genetics.
-During my time there, I worked in the laboratory of Dr. Norman Drinkwater and completed a Hilldale research fellowship studying a liver cancer susceptibility locus in mice.
+During my time there, I worked in the laboratory of Dr. Norman Drinkwater and completed a Hilldale Research Fellowship studying a liver cancer susceptibility locus in mice.
 I then attended the University of Chicago Pritzker School of Medicine.
-After my third year, I was awarded a Howard Hughes medical fellowship and studied the epigenetic regulation of breast cancer, under the mentorship of Dr. Funmi Olopade.
-It was during this time that I decided I wanted to pursue a career in academic surgery.
+After my third year, I was awarded a Howard Hughes Medical Fellowship and studied the epigenetic regulation of a micro-RNA involved in triple negative breast cancer, under the mentorship of Dr. Funmi Olopade.
+It was during this time that I decided to pursue a career in academic surgery.

-I have completed two clinical years, and have just started my first of two dedicated research years in the laboratory of Dr. Ralph Weischelbaum.
-My projects aim to study the tumor immune response to ionizing radiation and chemotherapy to help develop strategies to make difficult-to-treat cancers, such as pancreatic cancer, more susceptible to therapy.
-During this time, I am also going to pursue a master's degree in the Department of Health Sciences at the University of Chicago.
+I have completed two clinical years as a general surgery resident at the University of Chicago, and am in the middle of my two research years in the laboratory of Dr. Ralph Weichselbaum.
+With help from a generous award from the Rolfe Pancreatic Research Foundation, my project aims to study the tumor immune response to ionizing radiation to help develop strategies to make pancreatic tumors more susceptible to immunotherapy.
+I am also pursuing a master's degree in the Department of Health Sciences at the University of Chicago and working on several clinical projects focusing on surgical oncology.

 Ashley Suah, MD